JihongZ/jihongz.github.io/_posts/2017-11-10-Linking_simulation.md

 CTT Table
 ---------

-CTT table could provide a brief description of table.
+CTT table could provide a brief look at whether there are some "bad" items.
 2 key valables in the table is item difficulty (*item.diff*) calculated by item means *P*(*y* = 1) and item discrimination (item.disc), which is item-total correlation.

 ### Clean data